mrmrcoleman/write_hardware_jsons/README.md

 # Goal

-We need to create hardware.json files for hypothetical Tinkerbell workers with realistic data that observe IP allocation rules based on a given CIDR
+For testing purposes we often need to create hardware_data files with realistic data that have unique IP addresses based on a given CIDR string.

 # Usage